-Common stock to be outstanding after this offering

-shares (or shares if the underwriters exercise their option to purchase additional shares in full)

-Option to purchase additional shares

-We have granted the underwriters a 30-day option to purchase up to additional shares of our common stock at the public offering price less estimated underwriting discounts and commissions.

-Use of proceeds

-We estimate that the net proceeds to us from this offering will be approximately million (or approximately \$ million if the underwriters exercise in full their option to purchase additional shares of common stock), assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering, together with our existing cash resources, to fund the clinical development of GC4419 and GC4711.
-The remaining proceeds will be used for working capital and general corporate purposes.
+The Offering Common stock offered by us shares Common stock to be outstanding after this offering shares (or shares if the underwriters exercise their option to purchase additional shares in full) Option to purchase additional shares We have granted the underwriters a 30-day option to purchase up to additional shares of our common stock at the public offering price less estimated underwriting discounts and commissions.
+Use of proceeds We estimate that the net proceeds to us from this offering will be approximately million (or approximately million if the underwriters exercise in full their option to purchase additional shares of common stock), assuming an initial public offering price of per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with our existing cash resources, to advance the clinical development of GC4419 and GC4711 and the remainder for new and ongoing research and development activities and working capital and other general corporate purposes.
 See "Use of Proceeds."
+Risk factors Investing in our common stock involves a high degree of risk.
+See "Risk Factors" beginning on page 13 and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
+Proposed Nasdaq Global Market symbol "GRTX" are based on 97,905,795 shares of common stock outstanding as of September 30, 2019, tanding shares of our redeemable convertible preferred stock into shares of our common d excludes: